PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 ```

 #### Attacking
-To prepare to catch the reverse shell generated by the I stared a netcat listener on port 443 in a new terminal before returning to the original to install the single required python dependency `impacket` and kick off the attack.
+To prepare to catch the reverse shell, I started a netcat listener on port 443 in a new terminal before returning to the original to install the single required python dependency `impacket` and kick off the attack.

 ```bash
 root@kali:~# nc -lvnp 443